Hash oil: Dabbing

 Smoking or vaporizing hash oil is known colloquially as "dabbing", from the English verb to daub (Dutch dabben, French dauber), "to smear with something adhesive".
-Dabbing devices include special kinds of water pipes ("oil rigs"), vaporizers and vape pens similar in design to electronic cigarettes.
+Devices used for this process include water pipes ("dab rigs"), vaporizers, and vape pens.
 Oil rigs include a glass water pipe and a quartz bucket which is often covered with a glass bubble or directional cap to direct the airflow and disperse the oil amongst the hot areas of the quartz "nail" (A nail is also referred to as a banger).
 The pipe is often heated with a butane blowtorch rather than a cigarette lighter.

 The oil can also be sold in prefilled atomizer cartridges.
 The cartridge is used by connecting it to a battery and inhaling the vaporized oil from the cartridge's mouthpiece.

 Production

 Solvent-derived/hydrocarbon extracts

 Hash oil is produced by solvent extraction (maceration, infusion or percolation) of marijuana or hashish.
-After filtering and evaporating the solvent, a sticky resinous liquid with a strong herbal odor (remarkably different from the odor of hemp) remains.

 Fresh, undried plant material is less suited for hash oil production, because much THC and CBD will be present in their carboxylic acid forms (THCA and CBDA), which may not be highly soluble in some solvents.
-The acids are decarboxylated during drying and heating (smoking).

-A wide variety of solvents can be used for extraction, such as chloroform, dichloromethane, petroleum ether, naphtha, benzene, butane, methanol, ethanol, isopropanol, and olive oil.
-Currently, resinoids are often obtained by extraction with supercritical carbon dioxide.
-The alcohols extract undesirable water-soluble substances such as chlorophyll and sugars (which can be removed later by washing with water).
-Non-polar solvents such as benzene, chloroform and petroleum ether will not extract the water-soluble constituents of marijuana or hashish while still producing hash oil.
-In general, non-polar cannabis extracts taste much better than polar extracts.
-Alkali washing further improves the odor and taste.

-The oil may be further refined by 1) alkali washing, or removing the heavy aromatic carboxylic acids with antibiotic properties, which may cause heartburn, gallbladder and pancreas irritation, and resistance to hemp antibiotics; 2) conversion of CBD to THC.
-Process 1) consists of dissolving the oil in a non-polar solvent such as petroleum ether, repeatedly washing (saponifying) with a base such as sodium carbonate solution until the yellow residue disappears from the watery phase, decanting, and washing with water to remove the base and the saponified components (and evaporating the solvents).
-This process reduces the oil yield, but the resulting oil is less acidic, more easily digestible and much more potent (almost pure THC).
-Process 2) consists of dissolving the oil in a suitable solvent such as absolute ethanol containing 0.05% hydrochloric acid, and boiling the mixture for 2 hours.